 The purpose of the Society shall be to advance the understanding of the anatomical and functional organization of the human brain, and promote its medical and societal applications.

-- Bring together scientists of various backgrounds who are engaged in investigations relevant to human brain organization (such as MRI, fMRI, PET, EEG/MEG and other cutting edge approaches including, but not limited to, electrophysiology, preclinical imaging, neuroepidemiology, genetics); and
+- Bring together scientists of various backgrounds who are engaged in investigations relevant to human brain organization (MRI, fMRI, PET, EEG/MEG and other cutting edge approaches such as electrophysiology, preclinical imaging, neuroepidemiology, genetics); and

 - Engage in other activities to facilitate communication among these scientists and promote education in human brain organization.